Drive sales on autopilot with ecommerce-focused features

 “Slow sites reduce sales because loading delays create immediate friction that breaks the shopping momentum.
 Your customers expect instant responses and will abandon purchases rather than wait, especially during checkout when patience is lowest and alternative options are just a click away.”

-The solution?
-Shoppers tend to be more receptive at checkout when they’re ready to make a purchase, so it’s the perfect time to introduce an SMS popup or form field.
+Shoppers tend to be more receptive at checkout because they’re already committed to buying.
+This makes it the ideal moment to introduce an SMS opt-in field.

 L’ange Hair is an example to take note of.
 Check out how its SMS subscription field seamlessly integrates into the checkout process: